-The Clorox Company is a leading multinational manufacturer and marketer of consumer and professional products with fiscal year 2017 net sales of \$6.0 billion and approximately 8,100 employees worldwide as of June 30, 2017.
-Clorox sells its products primarily through mass retail and grocery outlets, warehouse clubs, dollars stores, e-commerce channels, military stores and other retail outlets, and medical supply distributors.
-Clorox markets some of the most trusted and recognized consumer brand names, including its namesake bleach and cleaning products, Pine-Sol cleaners, Liquid-Plumr clog removers, Poett home care products, Fresh Step cat litter, Glad bags, wraps and container products, Kingsford and Match Light charcoal, RenewLife digestive health products, Hidden Valley dressings and sauces, Brita water-filtration products, and Burt's Bees natural personal care products.
-The Company also markets to professional services channels, including infection control products for the healthcare industry with the Clorox Healthcare brand and Clorox Commercial Solutions brand.
+The Clorox Company is a leading multinational manufacturer and marketer of consumer and professional products with fiscal year 2018 net sales of \$6.1 billion and approximately 8,700 employees worldwide as of June 30, 2018.
+Clorox sells its products primarily through mass retailers, grocery outlets, warehouse clubs, dollar stores, home hardware centers, third-party and owned e-commerce channels, military stores and distributors.
+Clorox markets some of the most trusted and recognized consumer brand names, including its namesake bleach and cleaning products, Pine-Sol ® cleaners, Liquid-Plumr ® clog removers, Poett ® home care products, Fresh Step ® cat litter, Glad ® bags, wraps and containers, Kingsford ® charcoal, Hidden Valley ® dressings, Brita ® water-filtration products, Burt's Bees ® natural personal care products, RenewLife ® digestive health products, and Rainbow Light ® , Natural Vitality ® and Neocell ® dietary supplements.
+The Company also markets brands for professional services, including Clorox Healthcare ® and Clorox Commercial Solutions ® .
 More than 80% of the Company's sales are generated from brands that hold the No. 1 or No. 2 market share positions in their categories.
 The Company was founded in Oakland, California in 1913 and is incorporated in Delaware.

 The Company's 2020 strategy focuses on delivering long-term, profitable growth and total shareholder return.
-The Company's long-term financial goals include annual net sales growth of 3-5%, annual EBIT margin growth of 25-50 basis points and annual free cash flow of 10-12% of net sales.
+The Company's long-term financial goals include annual net sales growth of 3-5%, annual EBIT margin growth of 25-50 basis points and annual free cash flow of 11-13% of net sales.